Reading Miyamoto Musashi quotes is a great way to gleam wisdom from an ancient samurai, who mastered the way of life.

 “The path that leads to truth is littered with the bodies of the ignorant.” -Miyamoto Musashi, The Book of Five Rings

-Speaking about lies, as you begin to dig down deep into your mind and unearth these barriers to success, you begin to realize how few people have actually done the same work on themselves.
+As you begin to dig down deep into your mind and unearth these barriers to success, you begin to realize how few people have actually done the same work on themselves.
 It almost feels like you’ve “woken up” from the Matrix, and you’re walking around like Neo, seeing all of these people living in a fantasy.

 The deeper you delve into self-improvement, the more people you leave behind, as well.
 As you go farther and farther, fewer and fewer people are willing to go with you—either because they can’t handle it, or because they don’t want to.